gonglini/2023ESWContest_free_1035/README.md

 After extinguishing system got position from the jetson, the water pump  will execute the Robot arm which they included.

-We used a Dinamixel actuator with a U2D2 module.
+We used a Dinamixel actuator AX-12 with a U2D2 module.

+##Application

+One of the important things is we had to know where and when the fire occurred.
+So our team also made an application for users.
+When the fire occurred, An application announce fire to the user that the situation happened.
+The application is connected by wifi with ESP8266.
+Here are how the application is processed.